dropbox/dropbox-sdk-dotnet/README.md

     $ git pull

+2. Use the `generate.py` script with the path to the local check out of the public:

+    $ python generate.py -h
+    $ python generate.py ../dropbox-sdk-dotnet

+3. From the public repo, open up the `Dropbox.Api.sln` in Visual Studio and run the included examples as a sanity check.

-2. Commit the change of the sub repo to the private SDK repo.
-Do not do this from a sub repo folder:
+4. Commit the update to the spec sub repo (from step 1) to the private SDK repo.
+   Do this from the root of the private SDK repo:

     $ git commit -a -m "Updated spec"
     $ git push

-3. Use the `generate.py` script with the path to the local check out of the public:

-    $ python generate.py -h
-    $ python generate.py ../dropbox-sdk-dotnet

-4. From the public repo, open up the `Dropbox.Api.sln` in Visual Studio and run the included examples as a sanity check.

 5. Commit and push the public repo.